dirigible-io/dirigible-io.github.io/samples/tutorial_zeus_on_kubernetes_minikube.md

 > choco install kubernetes-cli

 2.2.
-To verify that the version you’ve installed is up-to-date, run **kubectl version**.
+To verify that the version you’ve installed is up-to-date, run

+> kubectl version

 2.3.
 Configure kubectl to use a remote Kubernetes cluster:

->cd C:\users\yourusername (Or wherever your %HOME% directory is)
+> cd C:\users\yourusername (Or wherever your %HOME% directory is)
 mkdir .kube cd .kube New-Item config -type file

 Edit the config file with a text editor of your choice.